uc-cdis/gen3-helm/docs/external_secrets.md

       #How often to Sync with AWS Secrets Manager
       refreshInterval: 5m
       secretStoreRef:
-        # The name of the Cluster Secret Store to use.
+        # The name of the Secret Store to use.
         name: {{include "cluster-secret-store" .}}
         kind: SecretStore
       target: